In brief

 There are 4 levels ofsalary transparency :

-This transparency of salaries within a company creates an atmosphere of overall fairness and employee motivation.
-They know they’re being paid what they’re worth, and that they’re not at a disadvantage compared to other colleagues.
+This transparency of salaries in a company creates an atmosphere of overall fairness and employee motivation.
+Employees know that they are being paid what they are worth, and that they are not at a disadvantage compared to other colleagues.
 Financial discrimination is one of the main causes of employee demotivation and resignation.

-Nowadays, few companies opt for salary transparency, which presents a unique competitive advantage for the minority of companies that do.
-In fact, when recruiting, this enables candidates applying for a vacancy to project their potential development throughout their career with the company.
-It also saves the recruiter time, as candidates who apply to this type of ad are generally in tune with the remuneration on offer.
+Nowadays, few companies opt for salary transparency, which presents a unique competitive advantage for the minority who do.
+Indeed, when recruiting, it enables candidates who apply for a position to project their potential career development throughout their time with the company.
+It also saves the recruiter time, as candidates who apply to this type of ad are generally in line with the remuneration offered.

-The pay transparency is often accompanied by complementary measures, such as and profit-sharingschemes, as well as employee benefits, designed to promote the loyalty and employee commitment.
+Pay transparency is often accompanied by complementary measures, such as savings plans, profit-sharing and fringe benefits, designed to promote employee loyalty and commitment.

 Innovation in remuneration #2: innovative remuneration formats